SpineEventEngine/web/integration-tests/README.md

 # Integration tests

-This module performs integration tests of the unpublished `spine-web` NPM library against the Spine-based backend server.
+This package contains modules for testing of the unpublished `spine-web` NPM library against the Spine-based server.
 The `test-app` module contains a simplified Spine application.
-The `web-tests` module defines tests which act as a client-side application where client-server interactions are carried out by `spine-web` NPM library.
+The `web-tests` module defines tests acting as a client-side application where client-server interactions are carried out by `spine-web` NPM library.

 ## `test-app`

-The `web-tests` module contains a simplified Spine application.
-The `web-tests` tests use this application as a test backend.
+The `test-app` module contains a simplified Spine application.
+The `web-tests` module uses this application as a test backend.
 The application uses the Spine `web` API (with the `firebase-web` library).
 The application model contains a minimal set of commands, events, and projections that allows to test functionality of the `spine-web` library.